Members

 The platform consists of the following member organisations:

 In over 15 countries, Caritas Switzerland is committed to work towards a world without poverty, governed by solidarity, equity and peace.
 The organisation supports the most vulnerable people, providing emergency relief as well as long-term development support.
-In a context of uncertainty and climate change, Disaster Risk Reduction is a key approach to building resilience and strengthening capacities of those most at risk.
+As the climate crisis threatens the livelihoods of billions of people, our climate projects support the most vulnerable communities in adapting to the new reality, strengthening their resilience and sustainably securing their income.
+We support the restoration and protection of ecosystems, promote energy efficiency and help people to protect themselves better against natural disasters.

 HEKS/EPER initiates and supports development cooperation projects to combat poverty and injustice in over 30 countries on four continents.
 HEKS/EPER also provides humanitarian aid worldwide for the victims of disasters and armed conflicts and supports church-based diaconal work in Eastern Europe and the Middle East.